architecture-research-group/XFM-Artifacts/README.md

 the application's compression demands exceed the capacity of XFM

 ### Directory Structure
+* `memory_channel_interleave_ratios` scripts to generate the compression ratios for a set of corpus files using XFM with memory channel interleaving
 * `spec_workload_experiment` SPEC/SFM workloads used for SFM Corunning tests in the paper
 * `xfm_access_model` XFM sensitivity analysis examining the number of offloads of each type outlined in the paper for a given memory configuration